Boris Donskoy: Assassination of Field Marshall Hermann von Eichhorn

-In Kyiv, together with Irina Kakhovskaya and G.Smolyansky, Donskoy prepared for an assassination attempt on the commander of the German military governor of Ukraine, Field Marshal Hermann von Eichhorn.
-On July 30, 1918 he threw a bomb at the Field Marshal who soon died along with his adjutant Captain von Dressler.
+In Kiev, together with Irina Kakhovskaya and G.Smolyansky, Donskoy prepared for an assassination attempt on the commander of the German military governor of Ukraine, Field Marshal Hermann von Eichhorn.
+On July 30, 1918, he threw a bomb at the Field Marshal who soon died along with his adjutant Captain Walter von Dressler.

 Donskoy was caught right at the crime scene and was interrogated.
 He stated that Eichhorn was sentenced by the Left Socialist Revolutionary Party as the commander of the German military forces who "strangled" the "revolution" in Ukraine, changed a political system, carried out a takeover as a supporter of the middle and upper class to bring to power the Hetman of Ukraine and confiscated land from peasants.
-Donskoy was convicted by a field military court to a death sentence through hanging and was publicly executed on August 10, 1918.
+Donskoy was convicted of murder by a German military court and sentenced to death by hanging.
+He was publicly executed on August 10, 1918.